gottacatchenall/ms_sampling_effort/manuscript.md

 assume that this distribution is the same everywhere (again unlikely).

-Transition to next two sections: testing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for predicting interactions in the future.
+We now transition toward assessing the effects of false negatives in our data on the properties derived from these measurements, and for use as data for predicting interactions in the future.
 What levels of false negatives are acceptable to infer network properties and predict interactions.